Justyn Warner was born and raised in Toronto, Canada.

 There is wonderful symmetry in Justyn’s work from instinctive applications of paint that create strong, bold and colorful pieces of art.
 He applies a love for aerial perspectives in his work, from traveling the world always looking out of his window seat.
 His paintings are abstracted with distraction and clarity to bring a subtle sophistication to a unique balance of color, composition, and texture.
 Every piece has its journey and challenges the viewer to shift their perspective to see every moment in their life as a possibility.

 Justyn’s ultimate goal is to inspire and reach one million creatives to pursue their dreams and live out their passion.
 Not dwell in fear or wait for what’s to come, but be in charge!
-To take control of their own lives and have the courage to fly.
+To take control of their own lives, have the courage to fly and paint purposefully.